danielbispov/product-recommendation/README.md

 # Product Recommendation API and simple front-end

 A simple project containing an Node.js runtime environment API, which is responsible for returning an JSON object containing recommendation data for a reference product.
-The product ID has to be entered in the URL as an attribute, and it is hardcoded in the front-end static page on the root of the project (/index.html).

 # Step-by-step first run
 To render the carousel, you can follow these steps: